-Thanks to funding from the Saskatoon Health Region, the Lighthouse Mobile Outreach has expanded its service to 16 hours a day, from 8:00 am to midnight for a 6 month pilot project.
+Thanks to funding from the Saskatchewan Health Authority, The Lighthouse Mobile Outreach operates for 12 hours per day, from 10:00 AM – 10:00 PM.
 By calling 306-653-0538, the Lighthouse will send someone to check on individuals who appear to be homeless or in distress.

 “The goal of the program is to engage homeless, street-entrenched individuals and develop relationships with the purpose of assisting them in accessing housing and other services including health care, mental health and addictions resources,” says Dennis Bueckert, Director of Client Services at the Lighthouse.
 “The focus is on where these individuals are in our community and helping them with what they need.”

 Operating out of a van, mobile outreach workers provide sandwiches, water, toiletry items, and warm clothing in winter, all with the goal of building relationships with street-entrenched, chronically homeless individuals.
 Immediate goals are to ensure individuals have a safe place to sleep, but the ultimate goal is to see people in appropriate housing or accessing the supports they need to succeed.

 Outreach Average Monthly Statistics

 1140 people helped

 30 tanks of gas

 120 cups of coffee (consumed by staff)

 Originally the program began through a grant provided by the Saskatoon Community Foundation’s 2013 Signature Grant, which enable the Lighthouse to purchase a retrofitted ambulance to transport homeless and/or intoxicated individuals to the Lighthouse or other support services between the hours of 5:00pm and 9:00pm.
 Funding for staffing in 2014 was generously provided by the Royal University Hospital Foundation Community Mental Health Endowment (CMHE) and the Community Initiatives Fund.